Jim Belushi: Personal life

 Belushi has been married three times.
 On May 17, 1980, he married Sandra Davenport, who gave birth to their son, Robert James, on October 23, 1980.
 Belushi and Davenport divorced in 1988.
 Belushi was married to actress Marjorie Bransfield from 1990 to 1992.
-He married Jennifer Sloan on May 2, 1998; the couple have a daughter and a son.
-On March 5, 2018, Jennifer Sloan filed for divorce from Belushi.
-The two have since reconciled.
+He married Jennifer Sloan on May 2, 1998; they share a daughter and a son.
+On March 5, 2018, Sloan filed for divorce from Belushi.
+The two later reconciled.
+Belushi filed for divorce from Sloan in 2021.

 Belushi is closely linked to his Albanian heritage and received honorary Albanian citizenship, as well as the "Honor of the Nation" Decoration from the President of Albania, Bamir Topi, in 2008.
 He is Eastern Orthodox Christian, visiting with the Ecumenical Patriarchate of Constantinople in 2010.
 Belushi is an avid fan of the Chicago Blackhawks, Chicago Bears, Chicago Cubs, Chicago Bulls and the Chicago Fire.

 Belushi had a legal battle and publicized feud with his neighbor, actress Julie Newmar.
 She claimed their conflicts stemmed from Belushi's attempt to "build a second house in the back", which she claimed was illegal in their R-1 neighborhood, since there can be only one house per lot.
 In 2004, Belushi filed a $4 million lawsuit against Newmar, alleging "she harassed and defamed him".
 He also claimed she destroyed his fence, which Newmar denied.
-They ended the feud in 2006, and Belushi invited Newmar to guest-star on According to Jim on an episode which satirized their conflict.
+They ended the feud amicably in 2006, when Belushi invited Newmar to guest-star on According to Jim on an episode that satirized their conflict.

 In 2011, Belushi announced he was suffering from gout, and became a spokesman for Savient Pharmaceuticals' educational campaign "Check Out Your Gout".
 He appeared on the cover of and was interviewed by Cigar Aficionado magazine.
-Jim Belushi had such frequent diarrhea on the set of "According to Jim", castmates and crew started calling him "Jim Bel-loosey".
-He was later diagnosed with IBS, which he has since become an advocate for.

 Belushi endorsed the re-election campaign of Democratic President Barack Obama in 2012.
 On a Fox News interview, he explained "When you talk to the President in private, he's a cool guy, who knows what he's doing.
 Besides, I'm from Chicago too."

-Belushi built a getaway home in Eagle Point, Oregon in 2015 where he now grows cannabis.
+Belushi built a getaway home in Eagle Point, Oregon, in 2015 where he now grows cannabis.
 By 2018, the size of his Eagle Point property had been expanded to 93 acre.
 He is involved with fundraising for projects in Eagle Point and elsewhere in Southern Oregon, including the planned rebuilding of the Butte Creek Mill and the restoration of the Holly Theatre, in Medford.
 In 2018, he was living in Los Angeles "most of the time", The Oregonian reported, and living in Oregon part of the year.
 Per a 2018 article, Belushi indicated he planned on opening a pop-up cannabis dispensary in downtown Portland.